 |I’ll lose 15 pounds in 2 weeks||I’ll lose 1-2 pounds each week for 2-3 months.|

 |I won’t buy any clothes for a year.||I’ll make a clothes budget and buy items I need when they are on sale.|

 |I’ll keep my current schedule and give up 2 hours of sleep to study.||I’ll delegate some of my responsibilities to others and set aside 2 hours every night for studying.|

 - Make sure your goal is relevant to what you truly desire in life.
 This can be tricky because sometimes we can set goals based on what other people want or what we believe we should accomplish based on someone else’s values.
+You want to know how to reach your goals, not someone else’!
 Accomplishing your goal will only make you happy and be satisfying if it is what you truly want.
 A good way to know how relevant your goal is to ask yourself “why” do you want it?
 If you don’t want it, your motivation will be weak and you’ll be no happier when you cross the finish line.

 |Try and lose weight to win someone else’s approval.||Consider your health, energy, overall self-esteem and self-confidence connected to being fit.|

 |Buy a car to impress your friends or neighbors.||Look at your budget, consider what type of transportation you need, what payments you can afford, and what level of happiness you will get from the type of vehicle you choose.|

 |Become a teacher because everyone in your family was a teacher but you want to start a business.||Think about the things you will love about teaching, and the things you won’t love.
 Consider your own strengths and challenges and evaluate if you will be truly satisfied.|